By Chris Robinson

 Locally, it’s known as the fastest taxi in St. Moritz; but the St. Moritz-Celerina Olympic bobsled run is no ordinary taxi.
 This was the world’s first bobsled run and it is the only natural ice track in the world.
 It’s also 75 seconds of pure excitement.
 With an experienced driver at the front, a brakeman at the back and two intrepid passengers lodged in between, the bobsleigh rockets through the course, reaching speeds of 130 kilometres per hour, taking 14 corners.
 Cool running indeed!

-If any of these trips sound like something you might be interested in making a reality this winter or next, get in touch with us at firstname.lastname@example.org or 905-433-8611 for more information!
+If any of these trips sound like something you might be interested in making a reality this winter or next, get in touch with us at firstname.lastname@example.org or 905-433-8611 for more information or fill out our request a quote form and one of our agents will get in touch with you!

 The Kemp Travel Group is a privately owned and operated full-service travel agency with over 35 years of experience offering professional, world-wide travel experiences!
 Our agents have extensive knowledge in the travel industry, specializing in leisure travel, destination weddings, honeymoons, group travel and corporate meetings & incentives.
 We have 3 conveniently located offices in the Durham Region – Bowmanville, Oshawa and Whitby.